 The point I’m making is that you usually have to pay for them (if you want premium).

-ClickFunnels, does, in fact, make it easy for you to pretty much have everything you need.
+ClickFunnels, does, make it easy for you to pretty much have everything you need.

-With a website you will need to start off with:
+With a website you will need to start with:

 These are two things that you don’t have to have to use ClickFunnels.